Smear test / PAP smear with HPV testing

 If you’re looking for private HPV screening in London, Happiher offers:

-A calm, respectful setting with no pressure or judgement
+• A calm and respectful environment with no pressure or judgment

-Our dedicated healthcare team ensures comprehensive care, including sending out screening invitations and providing follow-up care, especially for individuals with unique needs such as transgender men and non-binary people.
+Our dedicated team will send out screening invitations and provide follow up care especially for individuals with complex needs such as transgender men and non-binary people.

-A smear test may only take a few minutes, but it can help protect your health for years to come.
-If you’re due for screening, or simply want peace of mind, expert and compassionate care is available.
+A smear test only takes a few minutes but can protect your health for years to come.
+If you’re due for screening or just want peace of mind expert and compassionate care is available.

-Understanding the importance of cervical cancer screening is crucial, especially in recognizing cervical cell changes and their implications for pregnant individuals.
+Understanding cervical cancer screening is important especially in recognising cervical cell changes and their implications for pregnant women.